mineiros-io/terraform-aws-lb-listener/README.md

   - [**`forward`**](#attr-default_action-forward): *(Optional `object(forward)`)*<a name="attr-default_action-forward"></a>

     Configuration block for creating an action that distributes requests among one or more target groups.
-Specify only if `type` is `forward`.
     If you specify both `forward` block and `target_group_arn` attribute, you can specify only one target group using `forward` and it must be the same target group specified in `target_group_arn`.